alphagov/paas-tech-docs/source/documentation/guidance/php-database.md

     ```
 You should use this method instead of the now-deprecated method of defining PHP extensions in the `.bp-config/options.json` buildpack config file.

-You can find more information about how to configure the PHP buildpack at [https://docs.cloudfoundry.org/buildpacks/php/gsg-php-config.html](https://docs.cloudfoundry.org/buildpacks/php/gsg-php-config.html) [external link].
+You can find more information about how to configure the PHP buildpack at the [PHP buildpack configuration documentation](https://docs.cloudfoundry.org/buildpacks/php/gsg-php-config.html) [external link].

 ### Set up the database connection